joaquini/SolsticeChallenge/README.md

 • A button to remove all contacts was added to the Main Activity (the one which displays the contact list).

 • Also the user can refresh the contacts by pulling down in the Main Activity.

+### Several Pull Requests where created in order to provide the app with small pieces of functionality.
+After a review they were finally merged in master.